CosmWasm/docs-deprecated/cw-tokens/cw20-bonding.md

 There are two variants - accepting native tokens and accepting cw20 tokens as the *reserve* token (this is the token that is input to the bonding curve).

-Minting: When the input is sent to the contract (either via `HandleMsg::Buy{}` with native tokens, or via `HandleMsg::Receive{}` with cw20 tokens), those tokens remain on the contract and it issues it's own token to the sender's account (known as *supply* token).
+Minting: When the input is sent to the contract (either via `ExecuteMsg::Buy{}` with native tokens, or via `ExecuteMsg::Receive{}` with cw20 tokens), those tokens remain on the contract and it issues it's own token to the sender's account (known as *supply* token).

 Burning: We override the burn function to not only burn the requested tokens, but also release a proper number of the